 I wanted to create a new line of products to make portion control safe, credible and healthy and yet also feel effortless, discreet and casually luxurious.

 We collaborated with leading experts at Stanford and Harvard, leveraged our background in healthcare and drew upon our passion for creative design to create a new line of products to make healthy eating safe, simple and chic.

 Whether you love Slim & Sage purely for everyday use or casual entertaining, or you rely on the added benefit of portion control, we hope you enjoy!

 Through your purchase you are not only showcasing your passion for style and design, but you are helping to combat childhood obesity.
 With your help, Slim & Sage will donate 2% of profits toward childhood obesity research.

 Tatyana earned an M.B.A. from the Harvard Business School, a B.S. with honors from Carnegie Mellon University and has studied art at the International School of Painting, Drawing, and Sculpture in Italy.
-She has lived in four countries.
+She is the hardworking daughter of immigrants and has lived in four countries.
+She has been featured in the media, including The New York Times, Fortune, Marie Claire and FOX News.

 Margaret is the co-director of the Institute of Coaching at Boston’s McLean Hospital, an affiliate of Harvard Medical School.